Fish Breeding, Larval Fish and more…

 In 2001, I founded Reef Culture Technologies (RCT) to develop culture techniques for pygmy angelfishes.
 RCT produced a number of rare, high-value pygmy angelfish species for the aquarium hobby between 2002 and 2011.
 Culture successes followed with triggerfish in 2010, anthias and butterflyfish in 2013, wrasses in 2015 and surgeonfish in 2018.

 Most reef fishes are not aquacultured because of their long and complicated larval phase.
-I started the Larval Fish Project (LFH) to find more aquarium fish species with aquaculture potential.
-LFH primarily uses eggs collected from the ocean, which allows me to work on the larval rearing of more species without having to spawn them at my hatchery.
+I started the Hawaii Larval Fish Project (HLFP) to find more aquarium fish species with aquaculture potential.
+The HLFP primarily uses eggs collected from the ocean, which allows me to work on the larval rearing of more species without having to spawn them at my hatchery.
 The project also documents the fascinating and rarely shown development of live marine fish larvae from egg to juvenile.
 Fifty-four species from 26 families have been reared through settlement for the project thus far, including many aquarium species.

 Select Research Publications